-The Foundation has \$33.8 million or 9% of its cash and investments portfolio invested in Bulgaria.
-Majority of this balance represents bonds issued by, and shares of the Bulgarian American Credit Bank (BACB).
+The Foundation has \$30.9 million or 8.1% of its cash and investments portfolio invested in Bulgaria.
+Majority of this balance represents bonds issued by the Bulgarian American Credit Bank (BACB).
 As a result, the Foundation is exposed to the risk of continuing negative developments in the real estate sector in Bulgaria upon which the BACB's business model is built.